OpeyemiAyanwale/Opeyemi_Ayanwale_Portfolio/README.md

 # [Project 1: Descriptive Analysis of Demographic Data Using R](https://github.com/OpeyemiAyanwale/Descriptive-Analysis-of-Demographic-Data)

-This project uses the dataset of the International Data Base (IDB) of U.S. Census Bureau, which contains various demographic data (currently from 1950 to 2060) on all states and regions of the world recognized by the US Department of State and with a population of 5000 or more.
-The database’s sources include information from state institutions such as censuses, surveys and administrative records, as well as estimates and projections from the United States Census Bureau.
-The data set analysed in this report is a small extract from the IDB for the year 2001-2021.
+This project uses the dataset of the International Data Base (IDB) of U.S. Census Bureau, which contains various demographic data (currently from 1950 to 2060) on all states and regions of the world recognized by the US Department of State.
+The dataset analysed in this report is a small extract from the IDB for the year 2001-2021.

 # [Project 2: Microsoft SQL Database Schema Using Microsoft SQL Server Integration Service (SSIS)](https://github.com/OpeyemiAyanwale/Microsoft-SQL-Database-Schema)